-Depreciation and amortization expense increased primarily due to additional depreciation and amortization expense incurred on new farms acquired subsequent to December 31, 2020, as well as an increase in depreciation associated with additional capital expenditure on certain of our farms.
-This increase was partially offset by a decrease attributable to the expiration of certain lease intangible amortization periods.
+Depreciation and amortization expense increased primarily due to additional depreciation and amortization expense incurred on new farms acquired subsequent to December 31, 2020, as well as an increase in depreciation associated with additional capital expenditures on certain of our farms.
+This increase was partially offset by a decrease attributable to asset dispositions on certain of our farms and the expiration of certain lease intagible amortization periods.